mikhael-cutajar/udacity_continuous_control/Report.md

 ### Hyperparameters

 The hyperparameters are identical to the Udacity pendulum implementation as they worked well.
-The only change made which greatly improved results was the increase of max_t to 1300.
+The only change made which improved learning was the increase of max_t to 1300.

 ```
 BUFFER_SIZE = int(1e5)  # replay buffer size